The Missouri Interdisciplinary Postdoctoral Research and Training in Education Sciences

 The Missouri Prevention Center and the Department of Educational, School & Counseling Psychology in the College of Education at the University of Missouri offer the Institute of Education Sciences (IES) Interdisciplinary Postdoctoral Research and Training program, funded by the U.S. Department of Education.

-We are recruiting one fellow to begin in the fall of 2017-18.
-Completed and ongoing research projects that Fellows may interface with depending on skills and interests include two group randomized evaluations of classroom management training programs, a developmental project focused on a web-based teacher consultation model, measurement development projects, development of tools for using propensity score methods with complex survey data, and a county-wide school mental health surveillance and intervention model.
-The positions will also afford the fellow opportunities for mentoring and training in prevention and education sciences, grant-writing and administration, and publishing.
+We are recruiting one fellow to begin in the fall of 2018-19.
+Completed and ongoing research projects that Fellows may interface with depending on skills and interests include four group randomized evaluations on a range of topics including classroom management, a self-monitoring intervention, and two principal training interventions.
+Other opportunities include a developmental project focused on a web-based teacher consultation model, measurement development projects, development of tools for using propensity score methods with complex survey data, and a county-wide school mental health surveillance and intervention model.
+The positions will also afford the Fellow opportunities for mentoring and training in prevention and education sciences, grant-writing and administration, and publishing.
 Opportunities for clinical experiences and supervision from licensed psychologists are possible for interested Fellows.

 - An earned doctorate in School Psychology, Research Methods, Special Education or related field at the time of appointment

-- Candidates must be citizens of the United States to be eligible for the fellowship.
+- Candidates must be citizens or permanent residents of the United States to be eligible for the fellowship.

 - Developing/enhancing an independent program of research relevant in research methods

 - Participating in research projects that align with their interests

 - Co-authoring data-based publications

 Candidates will be evaluated on the following factors: